satyadevkalakonda/Calculator_Project/1_Requirements/Readme.md

 # Requirements
 ## Introduction
- The Project is about Performing calculator operations In command line interface (CLI) using C Language
+ A Scientific calculator is a device which can perform some mathematical operations like arthmetic operations & scinetific operations i.e here In this project we are going to implement some calculator operations using C Language with a Command Line Interface ( CLI ) where it can perform operations like :
- - A User can perform Arthmetic operations
+ - Arthemetic Operations - Addition , Multiplication , Divison , Subtraction
- - A User can Perform Scientific opertions
+ - Scientific Operations - Sin , Cos , Tan , Power , Squareroot
 ## Research
 ![Description](Link to Pic)
 -- Content